BhuvanBattu/Demo/README.md

 # Demo
 Checking the features of GitHub
 <br>
-New line has been added to the readme file
+New line has been added to the readme file<br>
+adding another line